Infomaker/NPWriterPluginBundle/plugins/se.infomaker.conceptpublicationchannel/README.md

 # Concept Publication Channel plugin

-This plugin uses a `Editorial Ba-proxy` to search Editorial OC backend for concepts. `ConceptService` configuration needed in `writer-config.json`
+This plugin uses a `Editorial Ba-proxy` to search Editorial OC backend for concepts of type `x-im/channel`. `ConceptService` configuration needed in `writer-config.json`

 ## Dependency